matan-h/matan-h.github.io/_posts/2023-11-15-analyze-stackoverflow.md

 Then, I asked myself, what could an attacker do with this information?
 Turns out, most of it is useless:

-For using most data, you need more information then just the api key.
+For using most data, you need more information than just the api key.
 For example, for stripe , you need the customer ID.
 For grafana, an instance url.
 For aws, a site url.

 And even if you have an api key which goes to a centralized location without need for a "username", most of the data is old.
 All the JWTs ([JSON Web Tokens](https://jwt.io)) - forget about them, the average life of a JWT is a month.